connect-our-kids/impact-dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Deploying React App to AWS Lambda Function
-1. Create .env file in root directory with your aws profile and stage name (see env.sample)
+1. Create an `.env` file in root directory.
+2. Set `AWS_PROFILE` to the aws profile that you want to use for deployment (should be in `.aws/credentials`).
+3. Set `REACT_APP_STAGE`, should only contain text and dashes.
+4. Set `PUBLIC_URL` to be the stage name wrapped in slashes.
+Format here is important and required for assets to be loaded properly in the built index.html file.
+5. Your `.env` file should now closely match `.env.sample`
-2. Run `yarn build:deploy`
+6. Run `yarn build:deploy`.

 ## Testing protected endpoints